matiasvlevi/Dann/CONTRIBUTING.md

 # Contributing to Dannjs
-Welcome contributors !
+Welcome contributors!
 Here is the recommended contribution guide for Dannjs.
 <br/><br/><br/>

 ## Setup